 Robots Won’t Replace Software Developers If They Learn New Skills

 The speculation that these smart machines will one day replace software developers is fathomable, but humans will still play an important role.
 If and when this happens, the industry will require coders with different skill sets.

 Software developers will instead be needed to curate the data and allow AI to process it and learn it.
 So coders will have to start developing more AI and data science skills.

-The tremendous growth of IoT means that the enormous data that’s generated will also continue to grow rapidly.
+The tremendous growth of IoT means that the enormous data that’s generated will also continue to grow rapidly, like in online gambling industry.
 As a result, AI will have to play a significant role in collecting and processing this data.

 From self-driving cars to advanced medical diagnostics, AI will play a huge part in bringing these initiatives to fruition.

 In the new model, software engineers will have to change how they view data.
 So moving forward, data has to be at the forefront of development and not an afterthought.
 Software developers will need to have the mindset to democratize the data right from the beginning of their development model.

 According to a study conducted by Evans Data Corp, 29% of software developers surveyed fear that their current development work will be replaced by AI.
 Further, if you look at questions on the knowledge sharing platform, Quora, the debate rages on.